MellinaEzzahir/PlantApp/README.md

 The project is made in React native with expo, and the database part is appwrite.

-The hardest part was learning how to link the backend because I've never done it before.
+The hardest part was learning how to link the backend because I've never done it before, especially doing the login.
 The easiest/funnest part was the styling and I spent way too much time choosing colours.

 Website: